axeltanxl/notion-automation/README.md

         - Key in the cron expression for the required time to stop the EC2 instance everyday
             - Format: time_in_minutes time_in_hours * * ? *
             - The time should be entered in 24-hour format
             - The default time zone is GMT+0.
-Make sure to convert the time in your local time zone to GMT+0 before entering the values in the cron expression
+Convert the time in your local time zone to GMT+0 before entering the values in the cron expression.
             - E.g: 30 17 * * ? * (Event will be triggered at 5:30pm GMT+0 everyday)
     - Select event bus:
         - Choose "AWS default event bus"